fabrice-rossi/mixvlmc/README.md

 VLMC in order to avoid missing potential structure in the time series.
-In the example above, we expect the optimal VLMC to be a constant distribution as the sample is independent and uniformly distributed (it has not temporal structure).
+In the example above, we expect the optimal VLMC to be a constant distribution as the sample is independent and uniformly distributed (it has no temporal structure).
 The default parameters give here an overly complex model, as illustrated by its text based representation

 ``` r